peter88213/yw2html/README.md

 If no template directory is set, templates are searched for in the yWriter project directory.
 If no templates are found, the output file will be empty.

+## Examples
+The downloaded zip file includes a directory named  _examples_  containing a  _template_  directory with example templates for different purposes and some example batch files showing the correct commands.
+You can launch the batch files by dragging and dropping your yWriter project on the icons.
+The results will be written to the yWriter project directory.

 ## List of templates

 ### Project level templates